Thoughts on food coloring

 This recipe calls for the French meringue method – simply whipping the egg whites with granulated sugar.
-Many macaron recipes online call for the Italian meringue method, but I find this one much simpler and equally reliable.
+Many macaron recipes online call for the Italian meringue method, but I find this one much simpler and even more reliable.

-- 90g almond flour (or blanched, slivered almonds)
+- 108g almond flour (or blanched, slivered almonds)

 - Pinch of cream of tartar